 Sensitive habitat types in the General Plan Planning Area include remnant native grasslands, wetlands, and areas with specific types of forest and scrub cover.
 Native grasslands could occur in some locations of the herbaceous land cover shown in Figure NRC-1.
 Well-developed stands of riparian woodland and scrub (mapped as woody wetlands) are considered a sensitive habitat that supports a large number of terrestrial and aquatic wildlife species and tend to have high wildlife habitat values.
-Freshwater marsh (mapped as emergent herbaceous wetlands) are also of high habitat value to wildlife, providing a source of drinking water, protective cover, nesting substrate, and serving as movement corridors for species.
-The forest areas shown in Figure NRC-1 could provide nesting and foraging opportunities for numerous species of birds, including raptors.
-They also provide essential food resources for acorn woodpeckers (Melanerpes formicivorus), scrub jay, and other birds.
+Freshwater marsh (mapped as emergent herbaceous wetlands) is also of high habitat value to wildlife, providing a source of drinking water, protective cover, nesting substrate, and serving as movement corridors for species.
+The forest areas shown in Figure NRC-1 could provide nesting and foraging opportunities for numerous species